-- 1. Analyze and apply legal principles concerning the existence of a physician-patient treatment relationship. - 1.1 Analyze and apply legal principles concerning when a physician has a duty to enter a treatment relationship and treat an individual. - 1.2 Analyze and apply legal principles concerning when a treatment relationship is formed/created between a physician and patient. - 1.3 Analyze and apply legal principles concerning when a consulting or IME physician enters a treatment relationship. - 1.4 Analyze and apply legal principles concerning the conditions under which a treatment relationship may be terminated. - 1.5 Analyze and apply legal principles concerning tortious abandonment (wrongful termination of the treatment relationship). - 1.6 Analyze and apply legal principles concerning the conditions under which the normal duties triggered by a treatment relationship may be limited.
+1. Analyze and apply legal principles concerning the existence of a physician-patient treatment relationship.

+- 1.1 Analyze and apply legal principles concerning when a physician has a duty to enter a treatment relationship and treat an individual. - 1.2 Analyze and apply legal principles concerning when a treatment relationship is formed/created between a physician and patient. - 1.3 Analyze and apply legal principles concerning when a (formal or informal) consulting physician enters a treatment relationship. - 1.4 Analyze and apply legal principles concerning when an IME physician enters a treatment relationship. - 1.5 Analyze and apply legal principles concerning the conditions under which a treatment relationship may be terminated. - 1.6 Analyze and apply legal principles concerning tortious abandonment (wrongful termination of the treatment relationship). - 1.7 Analyze and apply legal principles concerning the conditions under which the normal duties triggered by a treatment relationship may be limited.